QuickBooks Blog

 Cost of goods sold: How to calculate and record COGS

 Running a business requires a lot of math.
 But to calculate your profits and expenses properly, you need to understand how money flows through your business.
 If your business has inventory, it’s integral to understand the cost of goods sold.
+Read on and watch this video to learn more about the cost of goods sold, how to calculate it, and its importance to your organization.

 What is the cost of goods sold?

-Yes, the cost of goods sold and cost of sales refer to the same calculation.
+The cost of goods sold and cost of sales refer to the same calculation.
 Both determine how much a company spent to produce their sold goods or services.

 With QuickBooks, payroll and bookkeeping work hand-in-hand.